gabrielsalves1/ragnarok-bro-api/README.md

 - cd app

-- alembic upgrade head
+- poetry run alembic upgrade head

-# Execute app
+## EXECUTE APP

+You will need a instance of postgres running.

-- python3 app/main.py
+- poetry run python3 app/main.py

-# Execute scraping
+## EXECUTE WEB SCRAPING

+The web scraping will consult page a page and get data to send a request to app.

-- python3 web_scraping/main.py
+- poetry run python3 web_scraping/main.py